Wdavery/broke-backup.sh/README.md

 This script is meant to give a little bit of security to that replaceable data by recording the directory contents using a standard Unix command: [tree](http://mama.indstate.edu/users/ice/tree/).
 It will output these trees to a user-defined backup folder, and will email monthly archived backups to cover catastrophic loss.

 If you're unfamiliar with `tree`, don't worry; this script takes care of the most common use-cases for you.
 The core concept is that it recursively lists directory contents, and can be output to a text file.
-For advanced users, it has many custom options you can find at its [man page](http://mama.indstate.edu/users/ice/tree/tree.1.html).
+For advanced users, it has many custom options that can be found at its [man page](http://mama.indstate.edu/users/ice/tree/tree.1.html).

-**Disclaimer:** Despite the 'backup' in the name, this will not protect your data.
+**Disclaimer:** Despite 'backup' being in the name, this will not protect your data.
 This is essentially a disaster recovery assistant.
 If/when disaster strikes, you may lose your files, but you will know exactly *what* you lost.

 #### Example Tree Output